-Those who are interested in and eligible for reading for a BBA in Finance will be trained to analyze business and organizational activities from a financial perspective.
-The Degree Programme will also provide students with an understanding of the wide-ranging implications and opportunities arising from on-going processes of financial and overall management integration.
+Those who are interested in and eligible to read for a BBA in Finance will be trained to analyse business and organisational activities from a financial perspective.
+This Degree Programme will also provide students with an understanding of the wideranging implications and opportunities arising from on-going processes of financial and overall management integration.